rchillard/sane.html/doc/css.md

 sane.css is a stylesheet that normalizes behavior in modern browsers while providing sane defaults.
 This combines the idea of a basic boilerplate, a CSS reset, and sane defaults.
 Using a stylesheet like sane.css drives consistency, but it can also have added benefits.
 Benefits such as built in protection for inaccessible images.

-sane.css combines features from [HTML 5 Boilerplate](https://github.com/h5bp/main.css), (Normalize CSS)[https://github.com/necolas/normalize.css], and the [Modern CSS Reset](https://github.com/hankchizljaw/modern-css-reset):
+sane.css combines features from [HTML 5 Boilerplate](https://github.com/h5bp/main.css), [Normalize CSS](https://github.com/necolas/normalize.css), and the [Modern CSS Reset](https://github.com/hankchizljaw/modern-css-reset):

 * A default color, font-size, and line-height (1.4) on the HTML element
 * Setting box-sizing rules to border-box on everything